-assist in pre-tertiary achievement, either at school or via an alternative pathway, to enable consideration for access to higher education.
+- assist in improving the understanding and awareness of higher education as a viable post-school option - assist in pre-tertiary achievement, either at school or via an alternative pathway, to enable consideration for access to higher education.

-It gave me more of an understanding about my career and how to go about getting there.
+"It gave me more of an understanding about my career and how to go about getting there."

-- River Journey student
+- River Journey Student